contiamo/operational-visualizations/README.md

 ## Getting Started

-This is [monorepo](https://www.atlassian.com/git/tutorials/monorepos) for operational visualizations and related libraries.
+This project is structured as a [monorepo](https://www.atlassian.com/git/tutorials/monorepos) for operational visualizations and related libraries.
 It consists of three libraries:

-- [`frame`](packages/frame) - representation of multidimensional data.
+- [`@operational/frame`](packages/frame) - representation of multidimensional data.
-- [`visualizations`](packages/visualizations) - set of visualisations primitives for building visualisations, React library.
+- [`@operational/visualizations`](packages/visualizations) - set of visualisations primitives for building visualisations, React library.
 Uses frame as data source.
-- [`grid`](packages/grid) - React component pivot table.
+- [`@operational/grid`](packages/grid) - React component pivot table.
 Uses frame as data source.
 You can use `grid` together with `visualizations` to show visualisations in cells of pivot table.

 ## Running locally